eschweitzer78/AbrBusinessGovAu/README.md

 Once received, in the Salesforce setup, manage records for the "AbrBusinessGovAu Setting" custom metadate type (Setup > Custom Code > Custom Metadata Types).

 On the management screen, create a new record.
 Make sure your select the *Authentication GUID* type, and enter your GUID as the value.
 The GUID has a format like `1234567898-abcd-1234-abcd-123456789ab`.

+## Activate the ABR Lookup page

+In Setup, navigate to the Lightning App Builder and locate the `ABR_Lookup` app page.
+Edit it in order to activate it.

 ## Test It